 - Spilled food and liquids should be cleaned immediately by the student(s) responsible.

 - Food waste and papers should be placed in trash containers.

 - The table and floor areas should be cleared of debris before being dismissed.

 - Wandering from table to table is not permitted.
 There is time provided for students to meet with friends.
 At such time, students are to be mindful of being respectful and adhering to the school rule of keeping one’s hands to themselves.

-- Conversations should be at a social level.
+- Student table monitors will be assigned for each table to ensure that voice codes and overall expectations are being adhered to.
+Conversations should be at a social level.
 Talk quietly using Voice Code 2 – “Inside Voices” and avoid excessive noise.
-If attention is needed while conversations are going on, Voice Code O – “Silence” will be announced.
+If attention is needed while conversations are going on, Voice Code O – “Silence” will be announced and your table monitor will hold up the Voice Code sign.
 Students will immediately stop talking and give full attention to the adult on the microphone.